-Well it’s been that time of year when many of us don’t have much time for sewing, me included!
+Well, it's been that time of year when many of us don't have much time for sewing, me included!
 Actually, my wardrobe is exploding right now.
-I was so enthusiastic with my sewing last year that I made so many clothes than I feel almost embarrassed!
-In a country where flip-flops, clean shorts and t-shirt is the only dress code for almost every occasion, I don’t really have the excuse to sew a big wardrobe full of clothes.
+I was so enthusiastic about my sewing last year that I made so many clothes that I feel almost embarrassed!
+In a country where flip-flops, clean shorts, and a t-shirt is the only dress code for almost every occasion, I don't really have the excuse to sew a big wardrobe full of clothes.

-So I’m using this time to brush up on my sewing skills and learn some new ones, trying out lots of different things on all my fabric scraps and trying to catch up with some of the Craftsy courses I have bought and not watched.
+So I'm using this time to brush up on my sewing skills and learn some new ones, trying out lots of different things on all my fabric scraps.

-Towards the end of last year, I concentrated a lot on learning good fitting skills and took the Sew the Perfect Fit class.
+Towards the end of last year, I concentrated a lot on learning good fitting skills.
 Now I want to learn more about how to get a really nice finish on the inside of my work so that the inside looks (almost) as good as the outside.
 One area to concentrate on is seam finishes.